nmfs-opensci/quarto_titlepages/README.md

 quarto use template nmfs-opensci/quarto_titlepages
 ```

-This will install the extension in the `_extension` folder plus all the demo files.
+This will install the extension plus all the demo files.
 Essentially, you will be cloning the repo into a new folder and you will be asked at installation for the name of the (empty) folder/directory that you want to install into.

 ## Install for an existing document